Do not fool yourself into thinking that swimming can replace strength training with weights.

 Shutterstock/Reshetnikov_art

-Call it weight training, strength training…but weight-bearing exercise on dry land is the best way to maximally strengthen joints, ligaments, tendons, other connective tissue, muscle and make bones stronger and denser, less likely to fracture.
+Call it weight training, strength training … but weight-bearing exercise on dry land is the best way to maximally strengthen joints, ligaments, tendons, other connective tissue, muscle, and make bones stronger and denser, less likely to fracture.

 Now if you enjoy swimming laps, continue doing so.
 Do so on your off-days from lifting weights.
-Or you can swim some laps right after a strength training workout.

-But do not abandon weight training just because you swim laps—no matter how many laps you do.
+But do not abandon weight training just because you swim laps — no matter how many laps you do.

 And that’s another point: how many laps.
 The longer the duration of your swimming of laps, the more this becomes steady state training or long-duration, aerobic training.